 The Henry Glassie Award, first given in 1999, is named for the renowned vernacular architecture scholar and folklorist, and recognizes special achievements in and contributions to the field of vernacular architecture studies.
 It is awarded intermittently, as deemed appropriate by the VAF Board of Directors.

-Remarks given by Sarah Fayen Scarlett at the 2018 Potomac Conference
+Remarks given by Ken Breisch at the 2019 Philadelphia Conference